 This is a story about healing through travel.
-If we take a trip down memory lane together, I am confident I am not the same girl I once was.
+If we take a trip down memory lane together, I am confident I am not the same girl I once was, before I was in an abusive relationship.
 I would say most people change between the ages of 18 and 24.
 I sure as hell know that I greatly improved.

 Looking back at my 18-year-old self, I would tell her, “it gets better.”
 I was in an emotionally and physically abusive relationship from ages 16 to 18.
 I was with someone who brought me down at every turn.
 He made me feel “less than” constantly and would tell me that’s because he loved me.

 Currently, my 24-year-old self can identify that this behavior is always unacceptable.
 However, back then my younger self could not comprehend this because I was continually being beaten down by my then long-term partner.
 I yearned for more.
 I always believed there was a lot more to life and spent the majority of those years getting lost in beautiful travel images in books that took me to faraway places.
 So that often I could escape the hell I was always living in day to day.
 I often caught myself whispering words of encouragement to my soul, such as “someday.”

 One day, something within me changed.
 I knew at that moment that nothing would ever be the same.
 I broke up with my terrible boyfriend.
 Instead of throwing the costly promise ring he gave me down the drain, I decided to do one better: I drove down the street the next day and sold it to a pawn shop.

 The owner of the pawn shop excitedly took the ring in exchange for five hundred dollars.
 I decided I was going to take a leap of faith and use the money to apply for a passport.
 I decided at that very moment to no longer be a slave to shame and resentment.
 The ring represented a harrowing and challenging time in my life, whereas the passport was a beacon of shining hope and symbolized to me a fresh start.
 What followed shocked me, in a significant way.
 I turned a painful memory, into a new beginning.